divechan/docs/docs/contracts/v2/concepts/01-protocol-overview/04-glossary.md

 ### Pair

-A smart contract deployed from the Uniswap V2 Factory that enables trading between two ERC20 tokens.
+A smart contract deployed from the Rails Network Swap V2 Factory that enables trading between two ERC20 tokens.

 ### Pool